z0al/dotfiles/README.md

 Here are some unique features of my configuration you might find interesting:

 - [**🙅‍♂️ No home modules**](https://nix-community.github.io/home-manager/index.xhtml#ch-writing-modules): I find the split between `home-manager` and system-level modules (e.g. NixOS or nix-darwin modules) overly dramatic.
-It doesn't scale well when configs span both user and system layers, and it's unnecessary for single-user setups.
-Instead, I [group modules by feature](#unified-modules).
+It doesn't scale well when configuration spans both user and system layers, and it's unnecessary for single-user setups.
+Instead, [I group modules by feature](#unified-modules).

 - [**🦁 Brave Module**](./modules/programs/brave): A custom module that uses [managed policies](https://support.brave.com/hc/en-us/articles/360039248271-Group-Policy) to de-bloat Brave and automate extensions and other settings.

-- [**💻 Mobile Device Management (MDM)**](./modules/mdm/_darwin.nix): Generates a `nix.mobileconfig` profile on macOS that can be manually installed via System Settings (a known macOS limitation).
+- [**💻 Mobile Device Management (MDM)**](./modules/mdm/_darwin.nix): Generates a `nix.mobileconfig` profile on macOS, which can then be manually installed via System Settings.
 The module warns you if the profile changes and needs reapplying.

 - [**👨‍💻 VS Code**](./modules/programs/vscode): A fully declarative VS Code configuration.
-The final `settings.json` is copied (not linked), allowing for quick on-the-fly tweaks.
+The final `settings.json` file is copied (not linked), allowing for quick on-the-fly tweaks.

-- [**🔐 1Password**](./modules/programs/1password): Uses 1Password as an SSH agent, Git auth, and signing program.
+- [**🔐 1Password**](./modules/programs/1password): Uses 1Password as an SSH agent, Git authentication, and signing program.
 This keeps SSH keys and tokens in the password manager instead of on disk.

 - [**🪟 Tiling**](./modules/config/tiling/_darwin.nix): Configures [AeroSpace](https://nikitabobko.github.io/AeroSpace/guide) for automatic window tiling on macOS.